 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Oregon is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Oregon is no different.

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Oregon landlord-tenant law.

-- Buildings, grounds, and appurtenances at the time of the commencement of the rental agreement in every part safe for normal and reasonably foreseeable uses, clean, sanitary and free from all accumulations of debris, filth, rubbish, garbage, rodents and vermin, and all areas under the control of the landlord kept in every part safe for normal and reasonably foreseeable uses, clean, sanitary and free from all accumulations of debris, filth, rubbish, garbage, rodents and vermin.
+- Buildings, Grounds, And Appurtenances.
+At the time of the commencement of the rental agreement in every part safe for normal and reasonably foreseeable uses, clean, sanitary and free from all accumulations of debris, filth, rubbish, garbage, rodents and vermin, and all areas under the control of the landlord kept in every part safe for normal and reasonably foreseeable uses, clean, sanitary and free from all accumulations of debris, filth, rubbish, garbage, rodents and vermin.

-- Working locks for all dwelling entrance doors, and, unless contrary to applicable law, latches for all windows.
+- Locks.
+Working locks for all dwelling entrance doors, and, unless contrary to applicable law, latches for all windows.

 4. Landlord Harassment or Privacy Violation